GuruCharan94/gurucharan94.github.io/_posts/2019-12-31-lighthouse-ci-the-complete-guide-part-1.md

 In this example, we run tests against the built-in preset which ignores PWA (Progressive Web App) evaluation.
 We also assert against said performance and accessibility against a baseline score of 0.70 for performance and 0.90 for accessibility.
 Since we ran the scan against each URL thrice, we specify optimistic as aggregation method which instructs Lighthouse to take the score that has the highest chance of success.

 This post showed the basics of getting started with Lighthouse CI and how to run your first scan and compare results against a baseline.
-In [part 2](https://www.gurucharan.in/web/nodejs/lighthouse-ci-the-complete-guide-part-2/), we continue to look at how to set up a Lighthouse server so that we can upload the scan results, see trends and compare the scores of your site at different points in time.
+In [part 2](https://www.gurucharan.in/web/nodejs/lighthouse-ci-the-complete-guide-part-2/), we continue to look at how to set up a Lighthouse server on Azure so that we can upload the scan results, see trends and compare the scores of your site at different points in time.